stelligent/aws-trend-micro-dssc/README.md

 ### Deploy DSSC

 Deploy DSSC to the EKS cluster created previously.
+Once deployed, the default `password` will be changed to allow API access.

 ```
 make deploy-dssc